PatWalters/rws_ts_benchmark/README.md

 This repository contains the benchmarking files used in the paper "Enhanced Thompson Sampling by Roulette Wheel Selection for Screening Ultralarge Combinatorial Libraries".

 AMIDE - Benchmarks for the amide library
-QUINAZOLINE - Benchmarks for the amide library
+QUINAZOLINE - Benchmarks for the quinazoline library
 query_mols.smi - the query molecules used for the ROCS search

 ### Setting enviroment variables